Szymon-Czuszek/Python-Riddles/README.md

 **🔎 Summary:**
 This riddle finds all unique pairs of numbers in an array that sum to a given target k.
 It highlights:
 - ⚡ Efficiency with linear-time iteration and set lookups
+- 💾 Space efficiency by leveraging sets for fast checks
 -
 ## 🔤 Riddle 2 - Anagram Check